Statistical Inference Based on a New Weighted Likelihood Approach: Conclusion

 In this paper, we have focused quite extensively on the root selection issue; another problem, is the issue of the tuning parameter selection.
 We believe this issue is too important to receive a cursory or peripheral treatment and needs to be studied on its own as a separate problem.
-We hope to take it up in the future.
-However, for a quick recommendation we propose, on the basis of repeated simulations, the values $\alpha = 1.01$, $k = 1.01$, $\xi = 10$ and $ d_1 = 2.1 \,,\ d_2 = 1$ for the respective weight functions $1,2,3$ and $4$.
-It may also be noted that all the weighted likelihood estimators are asymptotically first order efficient.
-Thus the choice of the tuning parameter does not determine the asymptotic efficiency of the estimator.
+A data based suggestion for tuning parameter selection is presented in \href{ESM1.pdf}{Online Resource 1}.
+However, for a quick recommendation we propose, on the basis of repeated simulations, the values $\alpha = 1.01$, $k = 1.01$, $\xi = 10$ and $ (d_1, d_2) = (2.1, 1) $ for the respective weight functions $1,2,3$ and $4$.
+As all the WLEs are first order efficient, the choice of the tuning parameter does not determine the asymptotic efficiency of the estimator.